Connecting MySQL Server data in to Blazor DataGrid Component

 </SfGrid>

-• If database has an Autogenerated column, ensure to define IsIdentity property of GridColumn to disable them during adding or editing operations.
+• If the database includes an auto-generated column, set the IsIdentity property for that column to disable editing during add or update operations.

 Insert Operation:

-To insert a new row, simply click the Add toolbar button.
-The new record edit form will be displayed as shown below.
-Upon clicking the Update toolbar button, record will inserted into the Orders table by calling the following POST method of an API.
+To insert a new record, click the Add toolbar button.
+This action displays the edit form for entering the new record details.
+After providing the required values, click the Update toolbar button.
+The record will be added to the Orders table by invoking the following POST API method.

 [HttpPost]